Individual Taxpayer Identification Number (ITIN)

 Option 3 – Apply in person

-1. Bring your original immigration documents as listed above with you, the DSO Certification Letter from ISSP, and the completed IRS forms.
+1. Bring your original immigration documents as listed above with you, the DSO/ARO Certification Letter from ISSP, and the completed IRS forms.

 5. After processing, the IRS will issue your ITIN by mail.